mspronesti/baylib/README.md

 You can now include `baylib` in your projects.
 ## Usage
 Baylib allows to perform approximate inference on Bayesian Networks loaded from xdsl files or created by hand (either using named nodes or numeric identifiers).

+Please notice that the current release does not support inference when providing evidences.

 Have a look at [examples](examples) for more.